Table Parsing with Camelot for Insurance Policy and Claims Data

 error_type=ExtractionErrorType.BOUNDARY,

-error_message="No tables detected in target pages."
+error_message="No tables detected in target pages.",

 )

-validated_frames = []
+validated_frames: List[pd.DataFrame] = []

-for idx, table in enumerate(tables):
+for table in tables:

 df = table.df